Showing posts with label Takumar. Show all posts

 Delta, Louisiana, from the road on the main stem Mississippi River levee.
 35mm ƒ/3.5 Super-Takumar lens, yellow filter.

 Summary.
 Plus-X was a refined traditional cubic-grain film.
 Fuji Acros, my normal 100 film, looks different and is finer grain.
 But I would not hesitate to use Plus-X if I wanted a mid-speed emulsion.
 I wish it were still available fresh.
-Ilford's FP-4, which is current, is probably similar to Plus-X. I last used FP-4 in the 1980s and need to use it again.
+Ilford's FP-4, which is current, is probably similar to Plus-X. I last used FP-4 in the 1980s and need to try it again.

 Appendix